sahib/misc/the-vibes-that-i-summoned/slides.typ

   #text(size: .8em, fill: gray)[There are no shortcuts to quality.]
   #v(.3em)

-  Before you accept a generated change \
+  Before you accept a generated change, \
   #text(fill: gray)[name the signal that would tell you it's wrong.]

   #v(.8em)